arajis06/Restaurant-Finder/README.md

 LINK: https://conniepope.github.io/Project-1/

-Are you a FOODIE or just someome who enjoys traveling?
-Explore local restaurants and your tastebuds on your journey.
+Are you a FOODIE who likes to travel and explore your tastebuds?
-Think of all the amazing cuisines you can experience instead of settling for hotel room service.
+Think of all the amazing cuisines you can experience at top resturants in that area.
 Let's explore together!

 Overview